moxystudio/react-carousel/README.md

     current: number,       // index of the current slide
     animating: boolean,    // boolean indicating that a transition or snap is happening
-    dragging: boolean,     // boolean indicating that the carousel is being dragged by a mouse }
+    dragging: boolean,     // boolean indicating that the carousel is being dragged by a mouse
+    slideCount: number,    // number indicating how many slides are rendered by the carousel }
 ```